OVALInterpreter/ovaldi/docs/README.txt

                      evaluated.
 The file must comply with the evaluation-id schema.

      Input Validation Options:
-      -m           = do not verify the oval-definitions file with an MD5 hash -n           = perform Schematron validation of the oval-definitions file.
+      -a dir name  = path to the directory that contains the OVAL schema and other xml resources.
+DEFAULT="xml" -m           = do not verify the oval-definitions file with an MD5 hash -n           = perform Schematron validation of the oval-definitions file.
       -c filename  = path to xsl for oval-definitions Schematron validation.
                      DEFAULT="oval-definitions-schematron.xsl"